-- Reviewing research proposals across grant programs and facilitating peer review of them;
+- Reviewing research proposals across the above and other grant programs and facilitating peer review of them;

 - Supporting grantees by reviewing their progress and assisting them in meeting the goals of their grants;